 In this post, I compare Kourier with QHttpServer regarding performance and compliance with HTTP syntax.

 To make things more interesting, I use TLS-encrypted connections for testing performance.
-As QHttpServer does not use the concept of workers, for both servers, I limit HTTP request processing to a single thread.
+As QHttpServer does not use the concept of workers, I limit HTTP request processing to a single thread for both servers.

 Both servers use TLS 1.2 with the ECDHE-ECDSA-AES128-GCM-SHA256 cipher.